smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 ![Ford Audio Pass Thru](assets/Ford_AudioPassThruPrompt.png)

 ### Gathering Audio Data
-SDL provides audio data as fast as it can gather it, and sends it to the developer in chunks.
+SDL provides audio data as fast as it can gather it and sends it to the developer in chunks.
 In order to retrieve this audio data, the developer must @![iOS]add a handler to the `SDLPerformAudioPassThru`.!@
 @![android,javaSE,javaEE,javascript]observe the `OnAudioPassThru` notification.!@

 !!!
 NOTE